SimonPiehl/kotlin-software-engineering-simulation/README.md

 # Saardew Valley — Organic Farming Simulation

-Tick-based farming simulation engine built in Kotlin as part of the Software Engineering Lab at Saarland University.
+Tick-based farming simulation engine built in Kotlin as part of the Software Engineering Lab at Universität des Saarlandes.
 The simulation models organic farms across a tile-based map with dynamic weather, machine scheduling, plant growth cycles, and random incidents — all driven by a deterministic, greedy planning algorithm.

 This was a group project.
 Below are the components I personally designed, implemented, and tested.